TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/algol68/index.md

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 21 2023 16:21:11.
+The solution was first committed on Jan 18 2023 20:01:41.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution